sarthakmohapatra/YelpCamp/README.md

 # YelpCamp
 A Web Application made to find and select the best campground for trekking.
-Madeusing Mean Express and MongoDB.
+Made using Mean Express and MongoDB.